CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

 <TODO: insert image https://www.dropbox.com/s/cmibunjrbo5a762/Screenshot%202015-09-01%2008.42.23.png?dl=0 >

-### Handling CORS errors
+## Handling CORS errors

-If we try to access this API from applications that are not on the same domain as this data API then we will get a [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) error.
+If we try to access this API from applications that are not on the same domain as this data API, then we will get a [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) error.
 Let's make a quick change to our application to handle that.

 We can use Michael Schaefermeyer's [cors_plug](https://github.com/mschae/cors_plug) to do this.

-1. Add the following to the Phoenix `mix.exs` file
+1. Add the following to the Phoenix `mix.exs` file.

   ```elixir
   def deps do